The Commission on the Future of Employment Support

 Further background

-The launch report for the Commission and an accompanying evidence paper are available at the following links:
+The Commission's launch report and an accompanying evidence paper are available at the following links: